Enelg52/KittyStager/README.md

 The purpose of this project is to be able to have a web server and some implant for various usage and be able to use it with any shellcode.

+This project is made for educational purpose only.
+I am not responsible for any damage caused by this project.

+***I would not use this project in red team, at least not now.***

 ## Features
-- [x] A simple cli to interact with the implant
+- A simple cli to interact with the implant
-- [x] Different implants for various usage
+- Web server :
+  - [x] A simple web server to host the shellcode
   - [x] User agent whitelist to prevent unwanted connections
-- [x] A basic recon to get some information about the target (hostname, ip, program files...)
+- Reconnaissance :
+    - [x] Hostname
+    - [x] IP
+    - [x] OS
+    - [x] Domain
+    - [x] And more...
+- Encryption :
+  - [x] Key exchange with Opaque
-- [x] A Chacha20 encryption to encrypt all the traffic with a none hardcoded key
+  - [x] Chacha20 encryption
-- [x] Supports hex and bin shellcode
+- Malware capabilities :
-- [x] Shellcode Reflective DLL Injection
+  - [x] Standard injection
   - [x] Halo's gate
   - [x] Hell's gate
   - [x] Recycle gate
   - [x] ETW patching
+- Sandbox :
+  - [x] Check ram
+  - [x] Check a none existing website
+- Payload :
+  - [x] Raw shellcode
+  - [x] Hex shellcode
-- [x] Sandbox detection
+  - [x] Dll

-***I would not use this project in red team, at least not now.***

 ## Installation